david-knott/moderncompilerinjava/CURRENT.md

 I will focus on array_asign first as that is the simplist.
 Its also the only one that seg faults.

+It appears that certain temporaries that interfere are being coalesced to the same register.
+This should not happen.

 *8th July 2020*
 Pretty Print is prettier.